U-Duality and the Leech Lattice: Conclusion

-The well known 196560 vectors that span the Leech lattice, given in terms of three families (of sizes 720+11520+184320=196560) by Wilson \cite{2}, were mapped to elements of $J^{\mathbb{O}}_3$ and intepreted as charge vectors for 1/2 and 1/8-BPS black holes in $\mathcal{N}=2$, $D=5$ exceptional magic supergravity.
-The first two families mapped to 1/2-BPS black holes with vanishing entropy, while the third family mapped to 1/8-BPS black holes with entropy $S=4\sqrt{2}\pi$.

-The Leech lattice and the subgroup $M_{24}$ of its automorphism group have found applications in string theory \cite{41,42,43,44}, shedding light on monstrous moonshine \cite{45} and its generalizations.
+In other studies, the Leech lattice and the subgroup $M_{24}$ of its automorphism group have found applications in string theory \cite{41,42,43,44}, shedding light on monstrous moonshine \cite{45} and its generalizations.
 It was found \cite{41} there is a \emph{Mathieu moonshine} relating the elliptic genus of $K3$ to the sporadic group $M_{24}$.
 More recently, Mathieu moonshine was shown to hold for $D=4$, $\mathcal{N}=2$ string compactifications, which arise from heterotic strings on $K3\times T^2$ or from type II strings on Calabi-Yau threefolds, where the one-loop prepotential universally exhibits a structure encoding degeneracies of $M_{24}$ \cite{42}.

 In moving from $D=5$ to $D=4$, the octonionic $\mathcal{N}=2$ magic supergravity exhibits an $E_{7(-25)}$ U-duality symmetry, containing a maximal subgroup $SO(2,10)\times SU(1,1)$ found in the moduli space of complex structure deformations of the FHSV model \cite{46}, which is directly related to heterotic strings on $K3 \times T^2$.
 In \cite{47} it was argued the $D=4$, $\mathcal{N}=2$ octonionic magic supergravity admits a stringy interpretation closely related to the FHSV model.
-Indeed, there may be a $Co_0$ moonshine to be found in the $E_{7(-25)}$ theory that generalizes Mathieu moonshine.